 - Initiative partners have included: Arizona Department of Veterans’ Services, TriWest Healthcare Alliance, the Governor’s Office for Children, Youth & Families, Arizona National Guard, City of Phoenix H.E.R.O.
 Initiative, Greater Valley Area Health Education Center, Arizona@Work Maricopa County and Scottsdale Healthcare among others.

-- In 2014, ACMF and the Arizona Department of Veterans’ Services embarked on the next phase of the initiative…the Arizona Roadmap to Veteran Employment.
+- In 2014, ACMF and the Arizona Department of Veterans’ Services embarked on the next phase of the initiative…the Arizona Roadmap to Veteran Employment which is focused on strengthening hiring, retention and career progression in our military and veteran population.

 Annual Statewide Symposium in Support of Service Members, Veterans & Their Families – In 2017, ACMF and our planning partners will conduct our 8th Symposium.
 This is the only statewide convening of military, government and community partners focused on building Arizona’s capacity to care for and support all who serve.